Veteran skippers Francona, Showalter voted Managers of Year - WHIZ News

-Cleveland’s Terry Francona and New York’s Buck Showalter were voted Managers of the Year on Tuesday night, improving the already sparkling resumes of both veteran baseball leaders.
+Francona and Showalter were voted Managers of the Year on Tuesday night, improving their already sparkling resumes.

-Showalter — who won the NL prize in a very tight race — is just the third person to win a fourth Manager of the Year award and the first to win with four different franchises.
-He won with the Yankees in 1994, Rangers in 2004, Orioles in 2014 and now the Mets.
+Showalter — who narrowly won the National League award in a wide-open race — is just the third person to take the prize four times and the first to do it with four different franchises.
+He won in the AL with the New York Yankees in 1994, Texas Rangers in 2004 and Baltimore Orioles in 2014.

 The other four-time winners are Hall of Famers Bobby Cox and Tony La Russa.